Angus Cub Scout gains record number of badges in under three years

 Cub Scout Gregor Kennedy has notched up a record sixty badges

-There’s barely any room left on his uniform after three hectic years at the 2nd Kirriemuir Scout Group, Fife.
+There’s barely any room left on his uniform after three hectic years at the 2nd Kirriemuir Scout Group, Angus.

 His remarkable achievement has been recognised by British astronaut Major Tim Peake, a former cub and now Scout Ambassador.